ambiennt/vt-releases/DOCUMENTATION_LITE.md

 #### `freelook`
 - Type: `object`
 - Detaches the camera orbit from the local player's look direction.
-When `enabled` is `true`, holding down the configured `key` activates this feature.
+When `freelook.enabled` is `true`, holding down the configured `freelook.key` activates this feature.
 - Fields:
 	- `enabled`
 		- Type: `bool`